weiks/quarters-docs/docs/guides/login-quarters.md

 # Login with Quarters

-In this short guide, you'll learn how to add "Login with Quarters" and how to retrieve player details.
+In this short guide, you'll learn how to add `Login with Quarters` and how to retrieve player details.
 We are going to use OAuth for authentication.
 If you want to know more about how OAuth works, check out [Digital Ocean's tutorial](https://www.digitalocean.com/community/tutorials/an-introduction-to-oauth-2).